sysadminmexico/brut3k1t/README.md

     sudo python installer.py

-Receiving errors about missing modules/libraries?
-Make sure that `python-pip` is installed, and try:
+## 3. Troubleshooting (troubleshooting guide coming soon!)

+If you received any errors about dependencies, try to manually install the requirements.
+Here's how:

+1. Installing dependencies:

+    sudo apt-get install build-essential libssl-dev libffi-dev python-dev

+Make sure `firefox` is installed (default for most OS).
+If your operating system permits, install `firefoxdriver` as well.

+2. Installing `pip` modules

-    pip install -r requirements.txt
+    sudo pip install -r requirements.txt

+while you are in the `brut3k1t/` directory.

+If you are having any trouble installing `pip` dependencies, you can try using `easy_install` as an alternative

-## 3. Usage
+## 4. Usage

 Utilizing __brut3k1t__ is a little more complicated than just running a Python file.